Explore local food markets and dutch cooking in a residential neighbourhood

-Amsterdam is one of the great cultural and architectural treasures of northern Europe, though frequently overlooked in favour of the likes of Brussels and Paris.
-In this three-hour walking tour of the city you’ll orientate yourself with a friendly and knowledgeable Walks In Europe guide, and get to see Amsterdam Highlights including Museum Quarter, the infamous Red Light District, and more.
+Amsterdam is one of the great cultural and architectural treasures of northern Europe, though frequently overlooked in favor of the likes of Brussels and Paris.
+In this three-hour walking tour of the city, you’ll orientate yourself with a friendly and knowledgeable Walks In Europe guide, and get to see Amsterdam Highlights including Museum Quarter, the infamous Red Light District, and more.

-Amsterdam’s Museum Quarter centres on the Rijksmuseum, and today it is one of the most upmarket neighbourhoods in the city.
-The boulevards are wide, the architecture grand, and in addition to the Rijksmuseum you can also see the Van Gogh Museum and the Stedelijk Museum.
+Amsterdam’s Museum Quarter centers on the Rijksmuseum, and today it is one of the most upmarket neighborhoods in the city.
+The boulevards are wide, the architecture grand, and in addition to the Rijksmuseum, you can also see the Van Gogh Museum and the Stedelijk Museum.

-One of Amsterdam’s most curious sites — and one which is perennially popular with visitors — is the yellow submarine on Prinseneiland, which is included in your tour Amsterdam Highlights tour.
+One of Amsterdam’s most unique sites — and one which is perennially popular with visitors — is the yellow submarine on Prinseneiland, which is included in your tour Amsterdam Highlights tour.

-Whether or not this colourful micro sub inspired The Beatles is debatable, but it certainly makes for some good photos.
+Whether or not this colorful micro sub inspired The Beatles is debatable, but it certainly makes for some good photos.
 The submarine is just one of hundreds of boats moored on Prinseneiland, many of which are classic wooden sailing craft or barges, and the wharf-lined docks are a bustling place to investigate on foot.

 And then, of course, there is Amsterdam’s Red Light District!